 Betri Banki's IT-systems are hosted by Skandinavisk Data Center (SDC).
 A risk analysis of significant IT-systems is made annually in order to determine what business impact the risk has on Betri Banki.
 This is conducted in accordance with the Business Impact Assessment framework from ISF, International Security Forum.
-The latest risk analysis was carried out in February 2018.
+The latest risk analysis was carried out in February 2019.

 The capital needed to cover Betri Banki's operational risk is calculated using the basic indicator approach.
-At year end 2017 operational risk was DKK 561 million, which amounts to a capital requirement of DKK 45 million.
+At year-end 2018, operational risk was DKK 571 million, which amounts to a capital requirement of DKK 46 million.
 The bank assesses the capital requirement for operational risks on a regular basis.
-If the requirement is assessed to be higher than stated above, this will be taken into account in the calculation of the solvency requirement.